xcudder/ESX-PaletoElectricianJob/README.md

 Add this project to the resources folder and server.cfg and you're done.

-This should be a good boilerplate for similar jobs you may want to create with no vehicular moving around.
+This should be a good boilerplate for similar jobs you may want to create with little to no vehicular moving around.